LoayHalawani/Fuelogic/README.md

 # Description
-A Database Management System (DBMS) for a fuel distribution company developed using draw.io, SQL, and MySQL.
+A Database Management System (DBMS) for a fuel distribution company developed using SQL.

 # Note
 SQL code includes CREATE and INSERT statements as well as some SELECT queries.